This program is licensed by the State of Colorado and follows state requirements outlined for school age programs.

 To provide a stimulating, high-quality Day Camp and Childcare Program based on the developmental needs of children.
 To establish a safe environment that provides opportunities for children ages 1 year through teens to explore the great outdoors through enriched educational and recreational activities.

 Camp Aspen Snowmass does not discriminate in their enrollment or employment on basis of race, religion, national origin, sex or age.
 Children with special needs are welcome in our program provided we can meet their needs.
 Please let us know if your child has any special requirements so that we may review the situation carefully to determine if our program is able to meet these needs.

 Parents are required to fill out our enrollment papers by their first day of Camp.
-As a STATE LICENSED FACILITY, we need your help in bringing the following to Camp on your first day.
+As a STATE LICENSED FACILITY.

 In Case of Illness or Absence

 You must call (970) 923-8733 and cancel by 7 am if you wish to receive a make-up day; otherwise you will be charged for the day.